plewis/deploy/modifying-beast-linux.md

 If you do not comment out this section, you will eventually be asked to supply your username and password for notarization.
 I have supplied my apple ID and password for this, which works, but notarization does not seem to be necessary so it saves time to skip it.

-During the build, you will see a dialog box pop up that seems to encourage you to drag BEAST to your Applications folder, but just ignore it and it will go away.

 #### Create a _buildbeast.sh_ script

 I realized that one of the reasons beast was not building was because we changed some of the code, which, understandably, causes some of the unit tests to fail.
 Hence, I'm using the NoJUnitTest versions of the targets.